blue-factory/authentication-api/README.md

 # Auth-API

-Microservice implemented in Typecript that allows authenticating access to the backend through a JWT token.
+Microservice implemented in Golang that allows authenticating access to the backend through a JWT token.
 On the other hand, it manages user signup and login.

 ## Table